escaladesports/amazon-reviews-questions-notifier/README.md

 })
 ```

-**Note:** Instead of providing objects, you can also provide a JSON file with the same content that will be read by the module.
+**Note:** Instead of providing objects, you can also provide the absolute path to a JSON file with the same content that will be read by the module.

 ```
 // Require module